-To our knowledge, there is no study that presents an evaluation of the EURO-CORDEX RCM's capability to reproduce heat wave characteristics for Germany, which has motivated us to perform this analysis.
-At the same time this study is the follow-up to the model comparison study for droughts from Petrovic et al. (2022).
+To our knowledge, there is no study that presents an evaluation of the EURO-CORDEX RCM's capability to reproduce heat wave characteristics for Germany, which motivated us to perform the present analysis.
+At the same time, this study is the follow-up to the model comparison study for droughts performed by Petrovic et al. (2022).
 The thematic proximity is obvious, since heat and drought are often, but not always, related to each other.
-We analyze a variety of RCM simulations, i.e., a 5 km three-domain Weather Research and Forecasting Model (WRF, Skamarock et al., 2008) run and an ensemble of six EURO-CORDEX realizations at 12.5 km horizontal resolution.
-The setup for the WRF model was thoroughly determined for Germany.
-Intuitively, one would expect better performance in simulating hot temperature from WRF due to the higher resolution and the focus on the target region compared to the EURO-CORDEX runs.
+We analyze a variety of RCM simulations, i.e., a 5 km, three-domain Weather Research and Forecasting (WRF, Skamarock et al., 2008) model run and an ensemble of six EURO-CORDEX realizations at 12.5 km horizontal resolution.
+The setup for the WRF model was precisely determined for Germany.
+Intuitively, one would expect the WRF model to give better performance when simulating hot temperatures due to its higher resolution and focus on the target region compared to the EURO-CORDEX runs.
 The WRF model was shown to be capable of simulating spatiotemporal features of heat wave events over a large domain (Wang et al., 2019b).
-To attribute to a resolution or settings effect of the WRF model performance, we additionally include a 15 km simulation configuration in our analysis which is slightly coarser than for the EURO-CORDEX standard.
-Therefore, following up on the drought study (Petrovic et al., 2022), the objectives of this study are:
+To attribute potential WRF performance benefits to a resolution or a settings effect, we additionally include a 15 km WRF simulation configuration in our analysis which is slightly coarser than that for the EURO-CORDEX standard.
+Therefore, following on from the drought study (Petrovic et al., 2022), the objectives of this study are as follows:

-- 1. Evaluation of the performance of regional climate models in reproducing hot temperatures and associated heat wave characteristics by employing a six-member EURO-CORDEX ensemble and a high resolution WRF run.
-The EURO-CORDEX RCMs and WRF differ in resolution, while the model physics configurations differ among every single RCM. - 2.
-Obtaining insights into the heat wave course for Germany and its near surrounding between 1980 and 2009.
+- Evaluate the performance of regional climate models in reproducing hot temperatures and associated heat wave characteristics by employing a six-member EURO-CORDEX ensemble and a high-resolution WRF run.
+The EURO-CORDEX RCMs and WRF differ in resolution, while the model physics configuration is different for every single RCM. - 2.
+Obtain insights about the heat wave history of Germany and its near surroundings between 1980 and 2009.

 For this purpose, the results are evaluated and compared to observations.
-Specifically, we analyze reproduction of daily maximum temperature, the number of heat wave days, heat wave characteristics (frequency, duration and intensity), trends in the number of heat waves per year and the heat wave event in 2003.
+Specifically, we analyze the reproduction of the daily maximum temperature, the number of heat wave days, heat wave characteristics (frequency, duration and intensity), trends in the number of heat waves per year, and the heat wave event in 2003.

-Moreover, we can compare the new core findings for heat waves with those from the aforementioned drought analysis (Petrovic et al., 2022) in terms of similarities and differences.
+Moreover, we compare the new core findings for heat waves with those from the aforementioned drought analysis (Petrovic et al., 2022) in terms of similarities and differences.